 Lexington Cub Scouts Pack 160

 Welcome!
 Pack 160 serves the community of Lexington, MA.
-Boys mostly come to us from Fiske Elementary and Bridge Elementary schools, but all boys in the area are welcome.
+Boys in grades 1-5 in the following schools are welcome:

 Through our active boys, active parents, and active leaders we maintain a fun, safe environment that teaches our young men the values and morals they need to become outstanding citizens in our community and nation.